 |DVDs and Blurays||1 week||5|

 |Videogames and Board Games**||1 week||2|

 *A total of 50 items may be checked out at any one time.

 **Equipment and board games may not be renewed.

 All items are subject to a 3-renewal limit unless otherwise specified.

 CPLD stopped assessing fines for overdue items in January of 2021.
 However, fees for lost or damaged goods still apply.
 Items not returned in a timely manner are considered “lost” at 30 days past the due date for books, and 20 days past the due date for audio visual materials.
 Fees for the full replacement value, plus a $5.00 processing fee will be automatically charged to patron accounts.
 These fees may be reversed once the item is returned, and is in good condition.

 The Chillicothe Public Library District is a member of the Resource Sharing Alliance (RSA).
 Most patron requests for library material are automatically filled via this consortium.
 If an item cannot be found, library staff can attempt to locate the item via OCLC for Inter Library Loan (ILL).
 On rare occasions, there may be charges associated with the delivery of ILL items, in which case the patron would be given the choice of requesting the item and paying the associated charges or cancelling the request.

-If an item must be replaced, even if a suitable replacement copy is provided by the patron, a $5 processing fee will be applied due to the costs associated with processing an item for library use.
+If an item is damaged and must be replaced, even if a suitable replacement copy is provided by the patron, a $5 processing fee will be applied due to the costs associated with processing an item for library use.